PaulineMR/data_science_utils/README.md

 # data_science_utils
 Repository for my personal code about data science, data preprocessing and machine learning

+## Prerequisites

+- Python version 3.7 (or a pyenv environment with python 3.7)
+- poetry

 ## Tests

 To launch the tests use the following commands: